GreenleafLab/ArchR/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Session Info**
-If you do not have a log file because the function that caused the error does not produce one, please paste the output of `sessionInfo()` here.
+If you do not have a log file because the function that caused the error does not produce one, please paste the output of "sessionInfo()" here.

 **Additional context**
 Add any other context about the problem here.